ZachLudwick/ZachLudwick/README.md

 I am a Fullstack developer and a software enginner with 4.5 Years of Web Development Experience & 1 Year of software experience.

 With software I program with Xcode 12.4 (Latest) and Swift 5.0 for my social media app <a href="https://sapp-app.tk">Sapp</a>
-And with Web i can pretty much do anything with HTML, CSS, JS, MySQL, MongoDb and all of that ✨Jazz✨</p>
+And with Web i can pretty much do anything with HTML, CSS, JS, MySQL, MongoDb and all of that ✨Jazz✨

+I also have a lofty amount of experience with Linux web server hosting. <a href="http://releases.ubuntu.com">Ubuntu Latest</a>;
+Using Apache & Nginx.</p>

 </h4>
 </div>